 Taking irrigation water as an example, the government has traditionally focused on the supply side and relied on building reservoirs to meet the growing water demand (Xie et al. 2009; Wang et al. 2016a).
 Over time, it has become clear that it is difficult to catch up with the expanding water demand.
 The government started to advocate irrigation technologies to reduce irrigation withdrawal since the early 1990s (Lohmar et al. 2003; Wang et al. 2020).
 Another example is Water User Associations which have replaced village collective management of surface irrigation since the mid-1990s.
 This approach was adopted by most provinces by early 2001, but with mixed results.
-It is associations with water-saving incentives that achieved more efficient irrigation (Wang et al. 2005; Wang, Zhang and Huang 2016b).
+It is associations with watersaving incentives that achieved more efficient irrigation (Wang et al. 2005; Wang, Zhang and Huang 2016b).
 Research also reveals a great policy scope for expanding irrigation technologies to generate real water saving in rural areas.

 In addition to water preservation, land protection and soil quality improvement have also received more attention.
-Since the 18th National Congress, the red line for 1.8 billion mu (15 mu= 1 hectare) arable land has been drawn to ensure agricultural production with adequate land resource.
+Since the 18th National Congress, the red line for

+1.8 billion mu (15 mu= 1 hectare) arable land has been drawn to ensure agricultural production with adequate land resource.
 Meanwhile, the national Soil-Testing and Fertilizer Recommendation Program in 2005 and the Zero Increase Action Plan in 2015, initiated by Ministry of Agriculture have played a crucial role in holding back the increase in massive fertilizer inputs and nutrient losses, while increasing food production (Jiao et al., 2018).
 Consequently, agricultural chemicals use (i.e. fertilizer and pesticide) have fallen recently (Figures 3 and 4).

-3.5 Strategies in strengthening food system resilience under COVID-19 compared with other regions.
+3.5 Strategies in strengthening food system resilience under COVID-19

+The impact of the COVID-19 pandemic on the food system has exposed the vulnerabilities of the supply throughout the world in 2020, although the extent of disruption varies widely, globally and in Asia.
+In response to this pandemic shock, food systems in China have been proven relatively resilient when compared with other regions.
 The Chinese experience has been widely acknowledged globally and are believed to played important role in fighting the pandemic.
-These experiences include 1) early actions must be taken to make sure that the whole supply chain work smoothly through the green channel; 2) well-organized and prompt response of governments; and 3) multi-stakeholders' collaborations (government, scientists, agricultural technicians, private companies, NGOs, O2O platform etc.); 4) collaboration and joint-response between rural and urban areas.
+These experiences include 1) early actions must be taken to make sure that the whole supply chain work smoothly through the green channel; 2) wellorganized and prompt response governments; and 3) multi-stakeholders' collaborations (government, scientists, agricultural technicians, private companies, NGOs, O2O platform etc.); 4) collaboration and joint-response between rural and urban areas.